 The 4 Cycles of Flow Infographic

 This is the first stage of the flow cycle.
-This is when you’re training hard, pushing yourself to your limits, research, brainstorm – when you’re overloading your brain with information until it feels like your head is about to explode.
+This is when you’re training hard, pushing yourself to your limits.
+You’re overloading your brain with information until it feels like your head is about to explode.
 This is when you feel extreme frustration, tension, stress and anxiety where your brain produces a combination of nerve and hormonal signals, which prompt your adrenal glands to produce a surge of hormones, including adrenaline and cortisol.
 Adrenaline increases your heart rate, elevates your blood pressure and boosts your energy supplies while cortisol (the number 1 stress hormone) increases your sugars (glucose) in the bloodstream, alters immune system responses and suppresses your digestive system.
 This hormone also communicates with the region of your brain that controls moods, motivation and fear.

 Struggle Phase is the first step of the flow cycles but staying too long to this phase will make you fall into producing EXCESS CORTISOL which is the number 1 obstacle from achieving Flow.